deanshelton913/BananaFork/README.md

 ## Description

 BananaFork is a lightweight wrapper of the NodeJS cluster module.

-This package is great for processing large jobs and spreading the work over multiple cores.

 It's also tiny!!

+Just define 3 things:

+1. How many processes you want to fork.
+2. How to get your full list of work-items.
+3. What your workers do with each subset of items.

+The manager process will evenly distribute your workload amongst worker threads and run them until they either error or complete.

+Workloads can be of any type.

+If you expect long-running workloads, consider using `reportDurationInMs` in combination with the `messageProcessor` method to log periodically on how many items each worker has completed.
+See examples below for inspiration.

 ## Getting Started

-**Install**

 ```bash
 npm i banana-fork
 ```

-**Implement**

-Out of the box there are some great defaults.
-Just define 3 things:

-1. How many processes you want to fork.
-2. How to get your full list of work-items.
-3. How your workers will process the items.

 ### Bare-Bones Example